-Some nonprofits balk at what I suggest, feeling corporations are self-serving and that capitalism is opposed to their values.
+Some nonprofits with which I have worked believe corporations are self-serving and that capitalism is opposed to their values.
 But as time moves forward, we find corporations understand CSR – or community social responsibility programs – make for happier, higher quality employees, greater long term retention of those employees, and greater sales and loyal clients.
 In fact, the impression of corporations is changing today.

-By way of background, Cone Communications notes in its landmark 2017 report, “2017 will be remembered as the year that corporate social responsibility (CSR) was redefined.
+Cone Communications noted in its landmark 2017 report, “2017 will be remembered as the year that corporate social responsibility (CSR) was redefined.
 Although CSR will always be grounded in business operations – from water conservation to supply chain transparency – recently, the stakes have gotten a lot higher.
 Companies must now share not only what they stand for, but what they stand up for.”

 It is encouraging that corporations are tackling many of society’s challenges in order to solve them.
 You might enjoy reading Fortune’s “Change the World List.”
 Fortune notes, “More companies than ever are using the creative tools of business to help the planet and tackle society’s unmet needs.”